rezaamini-ir/easypanel/docs/fields.md

       - [True/False Colors in Badges](#truefalse-colors-in-badges)
     - [Badge Color](#badge-color)

-## What is field
+## What is a field
-Fields are the data which have been showed in Read page!
+Fields are the data that have been shown on the Read page!

 ## Define simple fields
-To define the data which you want to be showed in Read page you have to manage `fields()` method on CRUD component.
+To define the data which you want to be shown on the Read page you have to manage `fields()` method on the CRUD component.

 This method must return an array!